 Nicole Fernley battled with endometriosis symptoms for 20 years before receiving a diagnosis.
 This is her story.

 In 2010, aged 33, my surgeon told me that he had found and removed endometriosis.

-I cried tears of joy, relief, anger and frustration that it took me 20 years to be diagnosed with a common gynaecological disease that affects one in nine women.
+I cried tears of joy, relief, anger and frustration that it took me 20 years to get an endometriosis diagnosis, a common gynaecological disease that affects one in nine women.